background

 Collateralization

-Step-by-Step Guide to Understanding Collateralization in Corporate Lending
+Step-by-Step Guide to Understanding Collateralization

 Collateralization

-How Collateralization Works?
+How Does Collateralization Work?

-Collateralization refers to a financing arrangement wherein a borrower is able to secure a loan by offering collateral to de-risk the lending agreement.
-Otherwise, the borrower would have been unlikely to obtain the loan or would have received more unfavorable terms.
+Collateralization refers to a financing arrangement wherein a borrower can secure a loan by offering collateral to de-risk the lending agreement.

 Collateralization tends to reduce the interest expense charged by lenders since their risk is lowered by the pledged collateral.